Massanutten Mountain Trails 100 Mile Run

 Printing: This page is designed for printing.
 The heading above, the footer at the end, and this box will not print.
 The font will change to 11 point serif.
 You might want to do PRINT PREVIEW to see what it will look like before wasting a lot of paper.
 You can fiddle with the margins in PAGE SET UP.
-These instructions will take about five pages of letter-size paper to print.
-They are now up to date for 2013.
+These instructions will take about seven pages of letter-size paper to print.

 Bring these instructions with you.
 They will be in short supply, if available at all, at the event.